Fishest/school/notes/golang.rst

 Introduction
 ------------------------------------------------------------

-* allows complete separation of a type's data from its behavior
+Go allows complete separation of a type's data from its behavior:

   - duck-typing - values are handled by functions based on provided methods
   - aggregation (has-a relationship) and delegation handled by structs
   - interfaces are built around implemented methods